 Character Development programs are designed to strengthen the classroom community through activities that foster teamwork, trust, communication, and a sense of closeness between students.
 This may be achieved through team-building initiatives, low ropes challenges, and our extensive high ropes challenge course.
 Character development is incorporated into most of our multi-day programs and can also be booked as a one day program.

-During this program, Teacher Naturalists provide an opportunity for students to develop teamwork, cooperation, trust, and perseverance while also having fun.
+Teacher Naturalists provide an opportunity for students to develop teamwork, cooperation, trust, and perseverance while also having fun.
 Students will collaborate to solve problems and overcome obstacles to strengthen classroom community.
-This is a prerequisite for High Ropes Challenges.
+Prerequisite for High Ropes Challenges.

 High Ropes Challenges

-On our extensive redwood course, Teacher Naturalists provide students with the opportunity to challenge themselves and grow beyond their comfort zone.
+On our extensive redwood course, students have the opportunity to challenge themselves and grow beyond their comfort zone.
 Secured in harnesses, students may balance on cables, climb trees, or swing through our forest canopy while being supported by their team.
-Our professional Teacher Naturalists/Challenge Course Facilitators will choose which high ropes element the group will participate in based on their evaluation of the group's needs and capabilities.
-This program is an additional $5/student.
-Team Challenges is a prerequisite.
+This program is an additional fee and subject to availability.

 Team Building Hike

-Designed with older students in mind, this campfire includes activities that allow the students to be the star of the show and creatively socialize with their classmates.
+Designed with older students in mind, the Teambuilding Campfire includes activities that allow the students to be the star of the show and creatively socialize with their classmates.
 Teacher Naturalists may facilitate group story telling or lead skits with students as the actors.

-This night hike provides an opportunity for students to challenge themselves and support each other as they explore the forest in an exciting evening adventure.
+The Night Adventure hike provides an opportunity for students to challenge themselves and support each other.
+Students will explore the forest in an exciting evening adventure.
 A Night Adventure may include a solo walk or other activities that allow students to face their fears and find their courage.

 Mix & Mingle

-This introductory program consists of a series of meaningful, lighthearted activities and conversations designed to strengthen the class community.
-These carefully facilitated activities, masquerading as playful games, cultivate camaraderie, highlight behavior, and allow students to practice healthy communication skills.
+Mix and Mingle is an introductory program that consists of a series of meaningful, lighthearted activities and conversations designed to strengthen the classroom community.
+Carefully facilitated activities, masquerading as playful games, cultivate camaraderie and allow students to practice healthy communication skills.

 Challenge Course Elements